EURO GOVT-Italian yields fall sharply ahead of austerity vote

 Europe's third-largest economy has overtaken Greece as the

-focus of the euro zone debt crisis this week, with yields on
+focus of the euro zone debt crisis this week, when yields on

 Analysts fear Italy's potential inability to fund itself